1jour1vin

 Wine rated (2024 guide) 100/100

-Depth, definition, and subtlety set the stage.
+Depth, definition, and subtlety set the tone from the very start.
 The wine is serene, almost masterful, delicate, and confident.
-The palate has to be on its toes, but it brilliantly assimilates the bouquet's prowess.
-Dense, velvety, elegant, and vigorous, the wine boasts quiet strength, civilized energy, and contemporary crispness!
+The palate had better be prepared, but it brilliantly absorbs the bouquet’s prowess.
+Dense, velvety, elegant, and vigorous, the wine can take pride in its quiet strength, its refined energy, and its contemporary vibrancy!
 An exceptional wine that doesn’t need to flaunt its power, as its keen attention to detail carries a responsibility that is not only respectable but commendable!
-Greatness isn’t measured—it’s experienced!
+Greatness cannot be measured—it must be experienced!
 2028–2057

 Wine Green